-- Inconsistent in their ability to-be consistent in… anything!
+- Inconsistent in their ability to be consistent in… anything!

 So Where Do These Behaviors Emanate From?

 I will always be a major proponent of solid parenting and how the lack of it creates issues within children as they grow into adults.
-In most cases, you will hear me point to bad parenting as a source for dysfunctional behavior within young men.
+In most cases, you will hear me point to bad parenting as a source of dysfunctional behavior within young men.

 When a mother “babies” her son she is simply enabling his behavior.
 Making him less and less reliant on himself.
 Less independent.
-This is where you get men who use women for money, or look for a woman to bail him out of situations.
+This is where you get men who use women for money or look for a woman to bail him out of situations.
 Or even his mother after he has left the nest… if he has left the nest.
 It’s unusual, but as mothers, it seems like you raise the girls independent, but unintentionally raise the boys dependent on you.
-You can say…”girls mature faster” all you like… but how fast a boy matures has a lot to do with his parents and their rearing strategy.
+You can say… ” girls mature faster” all you like… but how fast a boy matures has a lot to do with his parents and their rearing strategy.
 There’s always that often-heard statement, “That’s my baby!”
 That’s a grown man!
 Time to let him leave the nest, literally and figuratively.

 My Own Personal Experience

 I once knew a woman who had a 21-year-old son that was in college.
-Enrolled, but hardly went to classes.
+I enrolled but hardly went to classes.
 Flunked out of one school, and was on the verge of flunking out of another.
 Any time he got in trouble or needed money, his mother, who was in the position to do so… sent him money.
 Hundreds of dollars gone in weeks.
-He had a jobs that he quit without having another one lined up because he knew his mother would bail him out as she has done his entire life.
+He had jobs that he quit without having another one lined up because he knew his mother would bail him out as she has done his entire life.
 This is why you have to give tough love to boys.
 Make them earn their keep from about 3 years old.

 You may think that’s too young.
 But it’s not.
 I’m not saying that your 3-year-old can take out the trash and wash the car.
 But he should learn to pick up after himself, take his uneaten food to the trash, be respectful of adults, say yes and no, not, “yeah” “huh” or “what?”